-So, I was lucky enough to be invited to take part in an NHS diabetes prevention programme run by X-PERT Health last September and I’m going to start sharing some of the tips and recipes that have already seen me shed 5KG in weight and shave 10cm from my waistline as well as helping me to better manage my blood glucose levels throughout the day.
+Fortunately, I was lucky enough to be invited to take part in an NHS diabetes prevention programme run by X-PERT Health last September so I’m going to start sharing some of the tips and recipes that have already seen me shed 7KG in weight and shave 10cm from my waistline as well as helping me to better manage my blood glucose levels throughout the day.
 I’ll still be publishing delicious examples of #TheFridayRecipe but with an emphasis towards those that help to reduce carbohydrate intake as part of a balanced diet and the impact that has on blood glucose levels, weight and other health indicators such as cholesterol levels and blood pressure.

 Pre-diabetes?
 Moi?
 How did that happen?

-I’m not a snacker, I don’t consume sugary food or fizzy drinks, I pretty much eat food that has been made from scratch nor do I eat commercially made junk food or takeaways.
+I’m not a snacker.
+I don’t consume sugary food or fizzy drinks.
+I pretty much eat food that has been made from scratch nor do I eat commercially made junk food or takeaways.
 My blood pressure, cholesterol readings and blood sugar levels have always been fine in the past and I used to be naturally skinny.
 So, this blood test and my increased BMI result came as a bit of a wake-up call.
 As we get older, our bodies change and our ability to metabolise our food intake into energy changes too.
 Coupled with my age, my ‘apple’ body shape where fat tends to accumulate around the waist, previously high levels of stress at home and at work and a sedentary job/not enough exercise, it’s all been a bit of a toxic cocktail.
 It can happen to anyone.
 It’s happened to me.

 So, what actually is diabetes?